Knowledge grows from interdisciplinary power.

 Anna, a doctoral student in biology, is exploring the role of soil organisms in movable green infrastructure.
 She aims to understand the ways in which soil biota influences the supply and trade-offs of ecological services in a constructed ecosystem.
 She is affiliated with the lab via Kent's Soil Microbial Lab.

-Reuben Shaw, Graduate Researcher
+Katherine Manning, Graduate Researcher

 Rui Liu, Assistant Professor